botpress/botpress/docs/guide/docs/channels/web.md

 ## Step 2: Loading CSS File

-Now we need to instruct Botpress to use this custom CSS file for theming the webchat.
+Now, we need to instruct Botpress to use this custom CSS file for theming the webchat.
 For this, place the following code snippet in the `<botpress_dir>/data/global/hooks/after_bot_mount` folder.
 In our case, we used `01_create_shortlink.js` as the file name.

 ```js
 const chatOptions = {